-“This is why I live here!” is a phrase many Vancouverites exclaim during cherry blossom season.
+“This is why I live here!” exclaims many a Vancouverites during cherry blossom season.
 Each spring, as the rainy season fades, city dwellers pack their sweaters away and are rewarded with one of the world’s most cheerful sites: 40,000 cherry trees bursting with pink and white blooms.

 Best Places to View Cherry Blossoms in Vancouver

-Vancouver’s many parks and gardens are ideal showcases for the beloved trees, but there are also a number of urban places to view these pink beauties.
+Vancouver’s many parks and gardens are ideal showcases for the beloved trees, but there are also a number of urban places to view these pink and white beauties.

-- Queen Elizabeth Park touts several varieties of cherry trees, which bloom at different intervals throughout early March and late April
+- Queen Elizabeth Park touts several varieties of cherry trees, which bloom at different intervals from early March to late April

 - Stanley Park also has rows of blossoming trees near the formal rose garden and the Japanese Canadian WWI war memorial

-- For a truly peaceful (and cultural) experience, make sure to visit the UBC Nitobe Memorial Garden, where you’ll find colourful cherry trees in a traditional Japanese garden setting
+- For a truly peaceful (and cultural) experience, make sure to visit the Nitobe Memorial Garden at UBC, where you’ll find colourful cherry trees in a traditional Japanese garden setting.

-- Walk beneath a canopy of blooms at the downtown Burrard SkyTrain station, Vancouver City Hall and along Yew Street in Vancouver’s Kitsilano neighbourhood
+- Walk beneath a canopy of blooms at the downtown Burrard SkyTrain station, around Vancouver’s City Hall at West 12th and Cambie, and along Yew Street in Vancouver’s Kitsilano neighbourhood

 Vancouver Cherry Blossom Festival Events